 In 1991 my parents had to make a radical decision.
 Yugoslavia, the country in which they were happily living

 was no longer save.
 My father, with his heart full of disappointment, disgust and fear, turned his back on everything he knew.
 The country that he grew up in did not only disappear but destroyed itself from the within.

 As a child I was sure my father came from another universe.
 He wasn’t like any of my friends fathers, he had a strange accent, wore old-fashioned clothing and always seemed to be occupied with this other country we were from.

-In ‘One of Ours’ my father and I hit upon a journey through space and time in a universe that resembles the limbo that many immigrants enter.
+In ‘Scenes with My Father’ my father and I hit upon a journey through space and time in a universe that resembles the limbo that many immigrants enter.
 Using the medium in a performative way, I’m trying to show how a difficult relationship with one’s own country and history can have a disturbing affect on the relationship you have with the people you love most.

 ‘Scenes met mijn vader’ has been developed within the IDFA & NPO-workshop and is supported by the Dutch Filmfund, Amsterdamse Fonds voor de Kunsten and the Amarte Fonds.
 De film is currently in post-production.